 |Are you a pet European starling owner who would like to meet other starling owners with whom you can share about your bird?
 Or have you recently rescued a baby European starling and need advice about what to feed it and how to care for it?

 If you answered “Yes” to either question, there is a fantastic place on the Internet designed specifically for you!
 It is the Starling Talk Message Board!
-The message board’s forums offer European starling owners an informative, friendly, relaxing atmosphere where they can gather together and chat about their birds or where they can ask questions and receive prompt expert advice.
+The message board’s forums offer European starling owners and Malaysia Bus Ticket an informative, friendly, relaxing atmosphere where they can gather together and chat about their birds or where they can ask questions and receive prompt expert advice.

 What will you find at the Starling Talk Message Board?
 The forums there are run by Jackie Collins, a former federally permitted wildlife rehabber with many years of experience raising starlings and other wild birds.
 Jackie gives attention to all who need help.
 Dr. Vanessa Rolfe, esteemed avian veterinarian, is available to address starling health problems.